rkamudhan/ovn4nfv-k8s-plugin/example/README.md

 # Example Setup and Testing

-In this `./example` folder, OVN4NFV-plugin daemonset yaml file, VLAN and direct Provider networking testing scenarios and required sample configuration file.
+In this `./example` folder, OVN4NFV-plugin daemonset yaml file, VLAN and direct Provider networking testing scenarios and required sample configuration file are provided

 # Quick start